jenny-Musah/e-voting-application/README.md

 });
 ```
 #  Response from login request
-*This is a sample of the response from the Login !!!*
+*This is a sample of the response from the Login end-point !!!*
 ```
 {
     "usersId": 8,